IvanRublev/PersistentStorageSerializable/README.md

 [![CI Status](http://img.shields.io/travis/IvanRublev/PersistentStorageSerializable.svg?style=flat)](https://travis-ci.org/IvanRublev/PersistentStorageSerializable) [![Version](https://img.shields.io/cocoapods/v/PersistentStorageSerializable.svg?style=flat)](http://cocoapods.org/pods/PersistentStorageSerializable) [![Swift](https://img.shields.io/badge/Swift-3.1-orange.svg?style=flat)](https://img.shields.io/badge/Swift-3.1-orange.svg?style=flat) [![License](https://img.shields.io/cocoapods/l/PersistentStorageSerializable.svg?style=flat)](http://cocoapods.org/pods/PersistentStorageSerializable)

-This Swift library makes easier to serialize the user's preferences (app's settings) with system User Defaults or Property List file on disk.
-Simply by making class / struct / NSObject descendant type to adopt `PersistentStorageSerializable` protocol.
+`PersistentStorageSerializable` is a protocol for automatic serialization and deserialization of Swift class, struct or NSObject descendant object from and into User Defaults or Property List file.

-The limit is that serializable type properties must be of property list object types (String, Data, Date, Int, UInt, Float, Double, Bool, Array or Dictionary of above).
-And URL in case of User Defaults.
+The adipting type properties must be of property list types (String, Data, Date, Int, UInt, Float, Double, Bool, URL, Array or Dictionary of above).
 If you want to store any other type of object, you should typically archive it to create an instance of NSData.

+The `PersistentStorageStializable` protocol provides default implementations of `init(from:)` initializer and `persist()` function.
+Library defines two classes of `PesistentStorage` protocol: `UserDefaultsStorage` and `PlistStorage`.
+One of those objects is passed as argument in call to `init(from:)` initializer to specify which storage to use for serialization/deserialization.

-Serialization functions of the protocol traverses the type instance and get/set properties values automatically via [Reflection](https://github.com/Zewo/Reflection) library.
-To set NSObject class descendant type properties KVC is used.
+Functions of the `PersistentStorageStializable` protocol traverses the adopting type object and gets/sets properties values via [Reflection](https://github.com/Zewo/Reflection) library.
+The NSObject class descendant properties are get/set via KVC.

 ## How to use

-Serialize a type properties value with User Defaults as following:
+Serialize/Deserialize a struct with User Defaults by using `UserDefaultStorage` as shown below:

 ```swift
 struct Settings: PersistentStorageSerializable {